Landscape Plan as part of Town Planning: why they commonly cause you an issue

 Straight forward enough.

-And here is where the missing link is – The purpose of a Landscape Concept Plan is:
+And here is where the missing link is – The purpose of a Landscape Master Plan is:

-*In some cases, a Concept Design needs further detailing to allow costs to be made, for example, an engineer needs to specify details or construction methods need detail.
+*In some cases, a Master Plan needs further detailing to allow costs to be made, for example, an engineer needs to specify details or construction methods need detail.
 These are generally included in a Working Drawing stage.
 However, a costing can generally be 98% accurate until working drawings are created.

 It is the PURPOSE that is the missing link!

-A Concept Design can be used as a Landscape plan for Town Planning purposes.
-But a Landscape Plan used for Town planning often is of a lower grade and will be insufficient later on when the time comes to obtain the landscape quotation.
+A Master Plan can be modified to use as a Landscape plan for Town Planning purposes.
+But a Landscape Plan used for Town Planning purposes only, will be insufficient later on when the time comes to obtain the landscape quotation because it is NOT a master plan with full details known.

 So, what happens next?

-10. Do you want me to include gates downside and if so I need details?
+• Do you want me to include gates down the side and, if so, I need details?

 The reply I received:

-5. What type of steppingstones?
-No steppingstones, the build has slightly been altered by the builder
+• What type of steppingstones?
+No stepping stones, the build has slightly been altered by the builder

-10. Do you want me to include gates downside and if so I need details?
-Yes, I need side gate include.
+• Do you want me to include gates down the side and, if so, I need details?
+Yes, I need side gate included.

 I replied with:

-• What type of exposed (as different mixes cost differently and I need to specify before we can quote)
+• What type of exposed? (as different mixes cost different prices and I need to specify before we can quote)

 • What type of timber and size?